Fordham University’s Graduate School

 “Our mission is to provide financial support and mentoring to students with a desire to minister to and serve as leaders within the Latino community as religious educators, pastoral ministers or counselors and spiritual directors,” says C. Colt Anderson, dean of the Graduate School of Religion and Religious Education.
 “The Novak Scholarship Program will provide an added incentive that channels students to strive for academic excellence and encourages the Latino community to participate in Fordham’s high-quality programs that cater to distinctive and diverse viewpoints.”

 Two students will be admitted into the scholarship program each year and a maximum of four students will be supported at any given time.
 The program includes a mentoring component that provides students with career advice and course consultations.
 Students’ financial needs will also be considered during the selection process.

 Students selected to participate in the Novak Scholarship Program will receive a full scholarship over a 2-year period with a maximum of 36 credits hours covered by the scholarship.
-Incoming Latino students across the School are eligible for the program, with the exception of Ph.D. candidates in Religious Education.
+Incoming students, across the School, who qualify are eligible for the program, with the exception of Ph.D. candidates in Religious Education.

 Who Should Apply?

-Applicant and newly admitted students of the GSRRE of Latino background and ethnicity who intend to work in a minsterial capacity with the Latino population.
+Applicant and newly admitted students of the GSRRE who have a background working with or serving in the Latino community and who intend to work in a ministerial capacity with the Latino population.

 What is required for the application?

 1. A brief application found on the link below.*

 2. Applicants must also file the Free Application for Federal Student Aid (FAFSA) .